NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 ## Custom Species Block

-The rxn-cpp project provides the mass of neutral and ionized species for all species which are based on elements in the periodic table.
+The PRISM project provides the mass of neutral and ionized species for all species which are based on elements in the periodic table.
 This data has been collected from the following sources [!cite](baum2010nuclides) and [!cite](pubchem).

 However, we understand that in some cases users may need and or want to define a custom species or override the default mass provided for an element.
 When defining a custom species simply define the name and mass of the species with the following syntax.